 Paediatric Metabolic Unit

 Cambridge University Hospitals

 UR has received travel grants, honoraria for lectures, and funding for clinical trials from Shire HGT, Genzyme, and Actelion.

 University of Mainz

 MB has been reimbursed by Shire, the manufacturer of Elaprase and Replagal, for attending several conferences, for running educational programs and for consulting.
 MB has received honoraria for speaking from Genzyme (the manufacturer of Myozyme, Fabrazyme, Aldurazyme, and Cerezyme) and Actelion (the manufacturer of Zavesca).
-MB is an author of a number of references cited in this monograph.
+MB is an author of a number of references cited in this topic.

 Associate Professor of Public Health

 Director of Research

 EVV declares that he has no competing interests.

 Use of this content is subject to our disclaimer